1857 Nelson Street was a Queen Anne Revival house that George William Grant designed for William Edward Emmons.

 Vancouver Public Library, Historic Building Register, Historic Building Number 594, 1857 Nelson Street.

-Grant Residence, 1857 Nelson, Vancouver, B.C., Leslie Maitland, The Queen Anne Revival Style in Canadian Architecture, Ottawa, Minister of the Environment,1990, page 146.
+Grant Residence, 1857 Nelson, Vancouver, B.C., Leslie Maitland, The Queen Anne Revival Style in Canadian Architecture, Ottawa, Minister of the Environment, 1990, page 146.
 Includes illustration: Vancouver Public Library photograph: VPL 49970.
-[The reference to “Grant Residence” appears to refer to the architect, George William Grant (1852-1925), although there is no evidence that Mr. Grant lived in the house.]
+[The reference to “Grant Residence” appears to refer to the architect, George William Grant (1852-1925).
+There is no evidence that Mr. Grant lived in the house.]